DocumentTWEAKS/Research-and-documentation/README.md

 ### What I’m Working On:

 - **Optimizing Windows for Better Performance**: I’m exploring different ways to improve the speed, responsiveness, and overall performance of Windows.
 This includes everything from system settings to registry tweaks.
-- **Validating Tweaks**: Each tweak I develop is tested and validated to ensure it delivers real benefits.
+- **Validating Tweaks**: Each tweak is tested and validated to ensure it delivers real benefits.
 My goal is to make sure these tweaks actually help improve system performance without causing issues.
 - **Learning and Sharing**: This is a learning process, and I want to invite others to join in.
 I share everything I’m learning so others can benefit, too.
 Feel free to experiment, give feedback, or suggest improvements.

 ## Join the Community